irenevanderblij/GenNeuAct/README.md

 # GenNeuAct
 This repository contains the code written for my Master's thesis: Exploiting neuron activation values for creating adversarial examples.
+Thesis is publicly available via https://repository.tudelft.nl/islandora/object/uuid%3A0cc33f03-ba87-4873-be90-30965aec12cc?collection=education.

 ### Abstract
 The increasing usage of neural networks forms a threat to the cyber security as attacks with adversarial examples can deceive the networks.